rkayman/funswift/README.md

 !["Logo"](https://github.com/konrad1977/funswift/blob/main/Images/logo.png)

-One of the goals is to have a very high codecoverage.
+One of the goals is to have a very high code coverage.
 If you find bugs - please report it in the issues or even better do a Pull Request.

 ![](https://img.shields.io/github/license/konrad1977/funswift) ![](https://img.shields.io/github/languages/top/konrad1977/funswift)